Apple A16: ISP and Display Engine

 The new image processor (ISP) found on the A16 chip improved its computational photography capabilities.
 It was designed to handle the higher resolution image sensor found in the iPhone 14 Pro, being capable of performing up to 4 trillion operations per photo.

 The Display Engine is a first on Apple A-series.
 It enables a better functioning "always on display" feature, and handles other tasks such as the 1 Hz refresh rate, the higher peak brightness of the display and improved anti-aliasing techniques that help smooth out rough edges in the rendering of graphics and images on device displays.

 Firmware

-A new boot chime and shutdown chime was added, only being available in accessibility.
+New startup and shutdown chimes were added, only being available in accessibility.